-- · Adopt the findings set forth in this resolution; and - Conditionally approves the Conditional Use Permit and Special Permit for Showers Pass Farms LLC, subject to the conditions of approval attached hereto as Attachment 1.
+- Adopt the findings set forth in this resolution; and - Conditionally approves the Conditional Use Permit and Special Permit for Showers Pass Farms LLC, subject to the conditions of approval.

 Adopted after review and consideration of all the evidence on November 7, 2024.